-Clearly, there is considerable unmet need but huge potential for development and Three Rivers is playing an energetic and integral role in procuring appropriate Leisure and Community facilities which, as a result of North Dorset District Council's Local Delivery Policy, will be community owned and managed, with responsibility for the current facilities passing to our community prior to the proposed new build.
+Clearly, there is considerable unmet need but huge potential for development and already Three Rivers is playing an energetic and integral role in procuring appropriate Leisure and Community facilities.

 While, inevitably, we are somewhat preoccupied by this task, we must not become wholly focused on Gillingham.
 The villages within our area of benefit have deficits, too: lack of sports facilities and village halls urgently needing upgrading, for example.